Benjamin-Dobell/ge_tts/README.md

 A `Zone` that belongs to a player (owner) and corresponds with one of their hands (most games just have the one hand).
 When instantiated `HandZone` will automatically size itself to encompass the associated TTS hand zone so that you can programatically track cards that are in the players hand.

-Typically, to make use this package you'd create your own package/"class" where you extend `HandZone` and override the `onEnter`, `onLeave`, `onDrop` and `onPickup` functions as desired.
+Typically, to make use of this package you'd create your own package/"class" where you extend `HandZone` and override the `onEnter`, `onLeave`, `onDrop` and `onPickup` functions as desired.

-`HandZone` is itself a sub-class of `Zone`, so for example of how you can extend a "class" please refer to `HandZone.ttslua` (or `DropZone.ttslua`).
+`HandZone` is itself a sub-class of `Zone`, so for an example of how you can extend a "class" please refer to `HandZone.ttslua` (or `DropZone.ttslua`).

 ### Logger